 What’s best about this shag is its versatility and distinctive style.
-Stylist Theresa Przybyla of Austin, TX says, “It brings out the natural body in the hair.
+Stylist Theresa Przybyla of Austin, TX, says, “It brings out the natural body in the hair.
 The layers encourage movement and volume.”

 “A mid-length shag with bangs is a bold statement.
-Make sure you see all pieces of this hair trend that make it whole,” says Przybyla.
+Make sure you see all the pieces of this hair trend that make it whole,” says Przybyla.

 The consultation will allow your stylist to determine what length and shape of cut are best suited for your facial structure.
 Maintenance and styling techniques are also significant to converse about.

 Regarding drawbacks, women who like straight and sleek styles must avoid a shag haircut.
 This chop isn’t ideal for women who always tie their hair back into a bun or ponytail.

 More stylish ways to wear the trendy medium shag with bangs are found in this photo gallery.
 Check them out now!

 #1: Modern Textured Shag with Curtain Fringe

 There’s just something about the ethereal texture of a modern shag with curtain fringe that will make your face glow.
 It’s also one of the best ways you can use texture to frame your face.
 In my professional opinion, shag bangs are ideal for women who either like to wear their hair up or style it down with some curls.